 One common mistake is overmixing the batter.
 This can make your Madeline cookies recipe using cream tough.
 Another mistake is overbaking.
 Madeleines bake quickly, so keep an eye on them.

 Skipping the resting time can also affect the shape and texture.
-If you want bakery style results, patience is important.
+If you want bakery-style results, patience is important.

 Storage Instructions